-They aren't heavy feeders and can survive without fertilizer if you pot them in a good soil mix.
-But, to promote the most vigorous growth and deep green foliage, you can opt to provide a bi-monthly feed of half-strength, balanced houseplant fertilizer or an organic fish emulsion.
+Jade pothos aren't heavy feeders and can survive without fertilizer if you pot them in a good soil mix.
+But, to promote the most vigorous growth and deep green foliage, you can provide a bi-monthly feed of half-strength, balanced houseplant fertilizer or an organic fish emulsion.

 These low-maintenance plants don't need much in the way of tidying up.
-However, you might want to trim the vines in the spring if they're getting too long for your living space.
-Removing any yellowing leaves or less healthy vines helps direct energy to the most vigorous vines and encourages new growth.
+However, you might want to trim the vines in the spring if they get too long for your living space.
+Removing yellowing leaves or less healthy vines helps direct energy to the most vigorous vines and encourages new growth.

 Propagating Jade Pothos

-While this plant can't really be grown by seed, if you want to add new plants to your collection or gift one to friends, it's great to know that Jade pothos is easy to propagate from stem cuttings.
+This plant variety can't be grown by seed; if you want to add new plants to your collection or gift one to friends, it's great to know that jade pothos can easily propagate from stem cuttings.
 Here's how: